What This Mom Said, and Why, When Her Teen Confessed to Vaping

 That is why my biggest goal has been to build the foundation of a trusting and open relationship by cultivating the following conversations with my growing girl regularly.

-*I make sure to continue the conversation about the dangers of doing anything that alters your mind and body, the risks and damaging effects it can have, and the consequences of getting caught.
+*I make sure to continue the conversation about the dangers of doing anything that alters your mind and body, its risks and damaging effects, and the consequences of getting caught.

 *I support her interests and involvement in creative arts, sports, social activities, youth group, work, and community service, which helps her stay focused in healthy pursuits.